 Connect with Mary

-King is a labor economist, particularly focused on the economic conditions and policy strategies that expand opportunities for women, people of color and people from low-income backgrounds.
-Most recently, King is investigating the potential for progressively financing critical human needs at the state and local level.
+King is a labor economist, particularly focused on the public provision of high quality preschool and childcare, and other economic policy strategies that improve economic opportunities and outcomes for women, people of color and people from low-income backgrounds.
+King has been investigating how to progressively finance critical human needs at the state and local level, with the hope of creating models for national efforts.
 King is the Vice President of the Board for the Oregon Center for Public Policy, a founding board member of Family Forward Oregon and past President of both AAUP-Oregon and PSU-AAUP.

 In the News

 Examines the crisis in affordable child care on working families, and its relationship to high rates of young children living in poverty.